Vyral/joe-corbisiero/_posts/2020-05-20-real-estate-investing-101.md

 Perhaps you’ve heard this tried-and-true saying: “You’ll never go broke investing in San Diego real estate.”
 Real estate investment is one of the reasons I moved to San Diego 12 years ago.&nbsp;

-When it comes to determining whether you should leap into real estate investing, there are two main things to look at:&nbsp;
+When it comes to determining whether you should leap into real estate investing, there are two main things to consider:&nbsp;

 **1\.
 Cash flow.** When you take the rent you’re charging tenants minus the mortgage, taxes, maintenance, etc., what’s left?&nbsp;